 LoggerNet is a collection of 32-bit programs designed to run on Intel-based computers running Microsoft Windows operating systems.
 The recommended computer configuration for running LoggerNet is Windows NT or Windows 2000 because they offer the most stable operating environment.
-LoggerNet will also run on Windows 95 and Windows 98.
+LoggerNet may also run on Windows 95 and Windows 98 if operations such as open screens are limited so as not to exhaust the operating system's resources.
 All installations require at least a Pentium II or equivalent processor, a minimum of 32 MB of RAM, a minimum of 45 MB free space on the hard disk, and TCP/IP support installed.